wp-statistics/wp-statistics/readme.txt

 - **Fix:** Resolved Filters option incorrectly activating when changing the date filter in Referrals.
 - **Fix:** Resolved issue where user data was lost upon logout for online users.
 - **Enhancement:** Updated the time display logic in Tracker Debugger to replace "0 minutes ago" with "Now".
+- **Enhancement:** Improve the way the query parameters are displayed in report pages.

 = 14.12.1 - 2025-01-13 =
 - **New:** Added "Last Year" filter to metaboxes on the Overview page for yearly data.